 Edgar Schein’s Model of Organizational Culture

-Edgar Schein proposed a model of organizational culture where the basic assumptions shape values and the values shape practices and behavior, which is the visible part of culture.
-Organizations do not adopt a culture in a single day and in fact learn from past experiences and start practicing it everyday thus forming the culture of the workplace.
+Edgar Schein proposed a model of an organizational culture where the basic assumptions shape values and the values shape practices and behavior, which is the visible part of the culture.
+Organizations do not adopt a culture in a single day and in fact learn from past experiences and start practicing it every day thus forming the culture of the workplace.

-Schein believed that there are three levels in an organization culture.
+Schein believed that there are three levels in an organization’s culture.

 Schein’s Levels in an Organization Culture

-- Stories and myths circulating among the staff indicate what type of persons or acts are considered heroic, how certain types of situations should be handled, what should not be done, what happens in this organization if one acts in a particular way and so on.
-Especially interesting are the stories that narrate what happens in ‘our’ organization if a high status person breeches a rule, what happens if the organization has to chose between profits and people, what happens if you make a mistake around here/there.
+- Stories and myths circulating among the staff indicate what type of persons or acts are considered heroic, how certain types of situations should be handled, what should not be done, what happens in this organization if one acts in a particular way, and so on.
+Especially interesting are the stories that narrate what happens in ‘our’ organization if a high-status person breaches a rule, what happens if the organization has to choose between profits and people, what happens if you make a mistake around here/there.
 These stories can be about another-day-at-work-here, or about key events as well as about the past glory of the organization.

 Artifacts are visible, but that does not mean that they can be understood easily and by everyone alike.
 In fact, artifacts can be confusing for an observer who is tempted to use readily available labels and stereotypes upon noticing them.
-Thus, the shapers of culture as well as student should avoid going too much into detail of an artifact, as well as overgeneralizing and labeling.
+Thus, the shapers of culture as well as students should avoid going too much into detail about an artifact, as well as overgeneralizing and labeling.

 When compared to basic assumptions, values are at higher levels of consciousness and they reflect the members shared opinion on ‘how things should be’.
 When we say ‘opinion’, it means that when it comes to acting, these members may or may not act as per their values.
 The values help the organizational members classify situations and actions as either undesirable or desirable.